oracleif/laftrifles/docs/cror.md

 At around this same time, the shell scripts I was preparing in my work life were getting more sophisticated.
-I had become more comfortable building application admin tools with Ksh (Bash would come many years later) as I saw the power in leveraging shell features and \*nix utilities to produce interesting results with less effort than would be needed for compiled languages like C.
+I had become more comfortable building application admin tools with Ksh (Bash would come many years later) as I saw the power of scripting to produce useful results (and with much less effort than would be needed for compiled languages like C).

 It wasn't long before these two interests overlapped, and I thought it could be an interesting exercise to write a symmetric random walk screen toy as a